unvariant/shared-memory/README.md

 ## x86_64-linux
  - `cargo run` to setup shared memory
- - compile and run consume.c to write to shared memory
+ - compile and run writer.c to write to shared memory
  - for some strange reason `nasm` does not export the global symbols, so the atomics are written for the `as` assembler instead of `nasm`

 ## arm-linux
  - `cargo run` to setup shared memory
- - compile and run consume.c to write to shared memory
+ - compile and run writer.c to write to shared memory

 ## aarch64-linux
  - `cargo run` to setup shared memory
- - compile and run consume.c to write to shared memory
+ - compile and run writer.c to write to shared memory

 ## aarch64-macos
  - `cargo run` to setup shared memory
- - compile and run consume.c to write to shared memory
+ - compile and run writer.c to write to shared memory
-    - strangely running consume.c and attempting to access shared memory fails with Permission Denied, but works fine when run using `sudo`
+    - strangely running writer.c and attempting to access shared memory fails with Permission Denied, but works fine when run using `sudo`
  - symbols exported from assembly must have `_` prefixed to them, a quirk of macos
  - when building a static library use the `ar` provided by the system, otherwise linking will fail with the unhelpful error `building for macOS-arm64 but attempting to link with file built for macOS-arm64`